For best experience please turn on javascript and use a modern browser!

 • Study abroad and off-campus courses

-While completely optional and not a required part of the programme, AUC students are allowed to take up to 42 credits of the 180 credits required to graduate as off-campus courses.
-Off-campus courses can be taken in the second or third year of their studies as part of an exchange programme abroad, at VU Amsterdam, the University of Amsterdam (UvA) or any other university.
-To take an off-campus course, AUC students must first submit a request to AUC's Board of Examiners or AUC's International Office (if studying abroad) to have the course approved before enrolling.
+While not a required part of the programme, AUC students are allowed to take up to 42 credits of the 180 credits required to graduate as off-campus courses.
+Off-campus courses can be taken in the second or third year of their studies as part of an exchange programme abroad, at VU Amsterdam, the University of Amsterdam (UvA) or in some cases at other universities.
+To take an off-campus course, AUC students must first submit a request to the Board of Examiners or AUC's International Office (if studying abroad) to have the course approved before enrolling.

 Study abroad